erinnmclaughlin/erinnmclaughlin/README.md

 <img width="100%" src="images/intro.gif" />

-Hi, I'm Erin.
+:wave: Hi, I'm Erin.
 I make **C#** and **ASP.NET Core** related content on my [YouTube channel](https://www.youtube.com/c/erinmclaughlin), and on my [website](https://erinnmclaughlin).
 My goal is to help bridge the gap between "learning" and "doing" by building [demo applications](https://github.com/blazorbuilds) that are fun and interesting while also demonstrating important concepts within C# and .NET programming.

 As a self-taught developer still early in my career: **I am still learning**.
 I am by no means an expert in the field of .NET development, and I know how difficult it can be to overcome the initial learning curve and start translating concepts and ideas into real-world applications.
-But now that I started to get a firmer grasp on the .NET landspace, I wanted to create a resource that I feel would have been helpful to me when I was first starting out.
-As a part of this effort, I welcome and encourage your constructive feedback!
+Because of this, I wanted to create a resource that I feel would have been helpful to me when I was first starting out.

+As always, constuctive feedback is always welcomed and encouraged!
+Thanks for visiting!

 <hr />

-### :wave: Connect with Me!
+### :iphone: Connect with Me!
 **YouTube:** &nbsp; https://youtube.com/c/erinmclaughlin <br/>
 **Website:** &nbsp;&nbsp; https://erinnmclaughlin.com <br />
 **Instagram:** https://www.instagram.com/thecodebug/ <br />